Ruin0x11/intellij-lsp-server/README.md

   (require 'lsp-intellij)
   (add-hook 'java-mode-hook #'lsp-intellij-enable))
 ```
 Then visit a `.java` file tracked by a project you've opened in IDEA.
+You can do the same for Kotlin by installing `kotlin-mode`, then adding another hook for `lsp-intellij-enable` in `kotlin-mode-hook`.

 For the extra features shown in the demonstration, `lsp-ui` and `company-lsp` are required.
 Here are the respective config options for each.
 ```emacs-lisp